Microsoft-Learn-Students-Club/MLSC-website/README.md

-# Offical Documentation for MLSC Website
+# Offical Documentation for MLSC VCET Website

 ## Overview

-Welcome to the official documentation for the MLSC Website, the dynamic and immersive website created by the Web Team! where you can Immerse yourself in seminars, hackathons, and interactive workshops where we showcase our projects, engage in vibrant discussions, and unleash our tech potential.
+Welcome to the official documentation for the MLSC VCET Website, the dynamic and immersive website created by the Web Team! where you can Immerse yourself in seminars, hackathons, and interactive workshops where we showcase our projects, engage in vibrant discussions, and unleash our tech potential.

 ## 📦 Technologies Used